Henna Drills before Henna Thrills

 As a free bonus I made you something that will keep you motivated to fulfill all your excersises.
 Download the Henna Happiness files and make yourself a jar filled with motivational quotes.
 Every time you want to give up, you take one out!

 What to expect and understand

-When you finish this course you know exactly how each individual element that exists in Moroccan henna style is supposed to be drawn.
+When you finish this class you know exactly how each individual element that exists in Moroccan henna style is supposed to be drawn.
 You can execute them, according to the way of the neqachet in Morocco and by doing so you maintain their distinctive look.

-How will you feel after this course?
+How will you feel after this class?